BiocomputeLab/paraSBOLv/README.md

 ## Relationship to DNAplotlib

 We are regularly asked about the relationship of `parasbolv` and another genetic design visualisation tool we have developed called [`dnaplotlib`](http://www.dnaplotlib.org).
 The major difference between the two packages is that `parasbolv` is designed to be lightweight, include minimal additional functionality, and be tailored to tool developers to provide them with low level access to the rendering of SBOL Visual glyphs and interactions.
-In contrast, `dnaplotlib` is designed to provide a much fuller and wider range of functionalities to both developers and non-computational users.
+In contrast, `dnaplotlib` is designed to provide a much fuller and wider range of functionalities to both developers and biologists.

 As a note, `dnaplotlib` version 2.0, which is currently under development, will completely replace its legacy rendering pipeline with `paraSBOLv`.
 This will not only simplify maintenance, but also allow access to new glyphs ratified by the SBOL community as they become available.